thycotic/dsv-docs/sdk/java/indexa.md

 The DSV Java SDK is in pre-release and does not come with documentation.
 Thycotic intends it for technically mature organizations interested in creating their own extensions to integrate DSV into their infrastructure.

-Thycotic will provide documentation with a later release of the SDK.
+Thycotic will provide documentation with an upcoming release of the SDK.

 ## Obtain